Swiss' Premium Economy Guide for 2022

 That’s because the Swiss premium economy seat is housed in its own fixed ‘shell’, and it reclines within that housing rather than leaning back to encroach on the space available to the passenger behind.

-This cradle-style recline can play havoc with your lower back if there’s insufficient lumbar support, although stuffing a pillow behind you is a quick but short-term fix – it remains to be seen how well Zim’s designers and engineers have done their job to ensure passenger comfort on those long international flights, which for Swiss typically lasts around 12 hours and includes an overnight leg.
+This cradle-style recline can play havoc with your lower back if there’s insufficient lumbar support, although stuffing a pillow behind you is a quick but short-term fix – it remains to be seen how comfortable this particular seat is on long international flights, which for Swiss typically lasts around 12 hours and includes an overnight leg.

 The Swiss’ premium economy seats with the most legroom will be found at row 20, the first row of the premium economy cabin, which shares its space with the Boeing 777’s main doors so you can really stretch out.